VOCATIONAL TRAINING CENTRES

 At vocational training centres, children, youths and women groups learn skills such as jewellery-designing, tailoring, stitch-work, block-printing, computer (IT) and handicrafts.
 The vocational training environment is fun, safe and relaxed.
 Under the financial inclusion and awareness program, the participants regularly get orient to save their incentives into bank accounts that have been opened in their names.
 Initially, these centres were supported by I-India Project Australia, World Relief Australia, Franklyn Scholar Australia, I-India Friends of Singapore and other individuals.
 Currently, the project aims to be self-sustained by forming partnerships with travel companies, corporates and schools.

 GUDRI ENTERPRENEURSHIP TRAINING OF WOMEN

 The project is aiming at tackling the gender inequalities faced by the target group on a social and economic level in their societies.
 The project is capacitating underprivileged women and adolescent girls (16+), from 6 slum districts, to become self-earning, empowered women with sufficient skills and capacity to manage their own micro-businesses.

-It is started in April 2014 at 2 most challenging communities at Jaipur city with 100 women from below poverty line households.
+It is started in April 2014 at 6 most challenging communities at Jaipur district with 300 women from below poverty line households.
 These participants are mostly not aware of their fundamental rights and rarely have any legal entitlements, bank accounts or linkage with developmental and poverty reduction scheme of state and central Government of India.
 Through this project, the women are offered a one-year comprehensive training on entrepreneurship and handicraft, personal financial management, organized saving practices and legal & human rights.

-It is a joint project of I-India and I-AID Finland, which has been supported by Ministry for Foreign Affairs, Finland for the period of three years.
+It was a joint project of I-India and I-AID Finland, which has been supported by Ministry for Foreign Affairs, Finland for the period of three years.